Music

 Bands/Live Work

-Prior to the move down here I’d been fortunate enough to be involved with two Canberra bands on a regular basis, the Kevin Windross Band?- a melodic/progressive rock outfit and Pivotal Point a blues/soul group.
-At the time of writing (March ’17) both outfits are on extended hiatus for various reasons – me leaving town not being one of them :) I expect to continue doing some work with Kev remotely and with any luck we’ll do some shows toward the end of the year.
+Prior to the move to Victoria I’d been fortunate enough to be involved with two Canberra bands on a regular basis, the Kevin Windross Band (KWB) – a melodic/progressive rock outfit and Pivotal Point a blues/soul group.
+As at 2017 both outfits are on extended hiatus for various reasons – me leaving town not being one of them :) I’ve been able to contribute to some of Kev’s solo and band projects since remotely.

 Prior to all this I had a great time working with another local band, ZZG.
 I’m particularly grateful to Dan, Keith, Stu and Craig not only for some great memories from the time together but also for encouraging me to get serious about playing again after a 15+ year hiatus.